oracle-livelabs/analytics-ai/ontology-mapping/3-perform-the-mapping/perform-the-mapping.md

 1. To select a new model, choose the *cohere.command-r-plus v1.2* model in the **Model** dropdownlist in Chat.
     ![Screenshot showing how to choose the cohere.command-r-plus v1.2 model](./images/select-model-commandrplus.png)
-1. In **Parameters**, adjust the Maximum output tokens to 4000.
+1. In **Parameters**, adjust the maximum output tokens to 4000.
 This will help ensure the model can generate a response of sufficient length.
 The total context length (input + output tokens) is 16k tokens.
 1. Copy the following prompt into the Chat message area and press **Submit**.
 Then evaluate the response.
 Notice speed, output formatting, and any performance differences.
     >**//INSTRUCTIONS//**
     >